 Cost: It cost 10,000 kyats (S$10) for a ticket to enter the premises.
 I was there for this particular exhibition though from what I found on Tripadvisor, you can take a proper tour with a local guide to visit the place which sounds quite interesting.

 I visited Yangon on the invitation of the Pan Pacific Yangon who put me up for 2 nights at their brand spanking new hotel connected to Junction City in downtown Yangon, right next to the Bogyoke Aung Sann Market.

 Both the mall and the hotel feel a bit like an escape from dusty, loud Yangon – it’s located on a particularly busy portion with lots of traffic and honking.
-It does feel like you could be in any mall in Singapore – there’s a Breadtalk and lots of branded shops in Junction City.
+It does feel like you could be in any mall in Singapore – there are lots of branded shops in Junction City and even a BreadTalk.

 Being up high means you get some spectacular views of Yangon all around.
 My favourite would be the infinity pool that puts you right at the roof of the Gothic church just next door, it offers a lower but similar view to the junior suite, so if you can’t afford that, this is a lovely place to hang out with a fitness centre and outdoor bar.
 St Gregory’s Spa also has a lovely view and I had a great Burmese massage there.

 Room rate: I stayed in a Junior Suite where prices start from US$310 or S$410 per night, but you can get a deluxe room from US$180 or S$240 per night.

 More on Pan Pacific Yangon on Booking.com [affiliate link]